ArealInfoTech/WordLister/README.md

-# WordlLister
+# WordLister
-Wordlister 1.0 is the smart tool to edit and manage wordlists.
+WordLister 1.0 is the smart tool to edit and manage wordlists.

 Modules:-